 The repair service department generates a 55.9% profit margin on sales.
 It is by far superior in performance over other departments.
 Retail generates a reasonable 39.8% yet contributes 60% of the $130,768 of gross profit.
 Retail is the real contributor of value towards the bottom line.
 When it comes to profit, it is about dollars and not percentages.

 As with anything in life and in business there are limitations.
 Departmental accounting is no exception.

 The primary drawback of departmental accounting is misunderstanding its purpose.
 Many entrepreneurs want to know the overhead costs of the respective department too.
 They want a financial performance picture of the department as if it stood alone as a single entity.
 In small business, this is nearly impossible to do.
 In large to medium size operations (tens of millions in sales per year) the company can use an allocation model based on cost drivers to allocate expenses to each department.
 In addition, large business operations can hire highly educated managerial accountants to calculate these results.
 In small business, it isn’t practical.
-So this method is only effective to the gross profit line.
+This method is only effective to the gross profit line.

 A secondary limitation is evaluating the subjective value a department brings to a business.
 In Preston Lawn & Garden Center’s departmental report notice the equipment sales department only generates 24.5% gross margin.
 In the retail business, this is mediocre at best.
 But the value this department brings is critical for overall success.
 Without the equipment sales, the long-term success of the service department is questionable.
 Furthermore, I would be willing to venture that many of the sales are to commercial operations that purchase retail products too.